 To ensure that we deliver the best security outcomes, the report and debrief is a crucial final step in our pen testing process.

-At the end of every assessment, we deliver a client report which outlines the specific vulnerabilities identified in the pen test, their impact, how they were discovered and what an attacker could achieve if the vulnerabilities are left unaddressed.
+The last of the penetration testing steps is to deliver a client report which outlines the specific vulnerabilities identified in the pen test, their impact, how they were discovered and what an attacker could achieve if the vulnerabilities are left unaddressed.
 We also specify any sensitive data accessed and, in specific circumstances, how long we were able to stay undetected.

 Our pen testing reports also include analysis of the potential business impact of each issue identified.
 To achieve this, we assign vulnerabilities a comparable score (critical/high/medium/low) with an accompanying explanation of what each score means for your organisation.